 Q: Do I get a discount on my rate if I have direct deposit with First Atlantic?

 A: Yes you do!
-All First Atlantic members who have direct deposit, get an additional .25% off of their auto loan rate.
+All First Atlantic members who have direct deposit of $500 or more per month receive an additional .25% off of their auto loan rate.

 Q: Does First Atlantic finance recreational vehicles?
 If so which ones?